Charleville, Ireland · Monday 14 September 2026

 Adjusted Time

-Charleville International Half-marathon is a half marathon held in Charleville, Ireland, scheduled for Sunday 14 September 2025.
-The course is run on road surface with 71m of total elevation gain, reaching a maximum altitude of 105m above sea level.
+Charleville International Half-marathon is a half marathon held in Charleville, Ireland.
+It is scheduled for Monday 14 September 2026.
+The course is run on road surface with 71m of total climbing, with its high point near 105m above sea level.
 For registration and full race details, visit the official Charleville International Half-marathon website.

 Based on historical weather data for September, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 7°C to 18°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (100%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Charleville International Half-marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Charleville International Half-marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Charleville International Half-marathon against other half marathons to find the right race for your goals.